jlevy/og-equity-compensation/README.md

   - *What convertible securities are outstanding (convertible notes, SAFEs, or warrants), and how much dilution can I expect from their conversion?*
 - **Valuation**:
-  - *What did the last round value the company at (that is, what is the preferred share price times the total outstanding shares?*
+  - *What did the last round value the company at?
+    (That is, what is the preferred share price times the total outstanding shares?)*
   - *What is the most recent 409A valuation?
     When was it done, and will it be done again soon?*
   - *What exit valuation will need to be achieved before common stock has positive value (that